Did you know that four out of five germs that cause illness are spread by hands?

 That's right.
 And that's why cleaning hands is one of the most important steps health care providers - and all of us - can take to prevent the spread of infection-causing germs.
 Numerous studies show that infections can be prevented in the hospital if health care providers use proper hand hygiene.
 Keeping your hands clean is an important way to avoid getting sick or spreading germs to patients, coworkers, etc.

-At the University of Michigan Hospitals and Health Centers, our policy requires health care professionals to wash their hands or use a hand sanitizer before and after every patient contact.
+At Michigan Medicine, our policy requires health care professionals to wash their hands or use a hand sanitizer before and after every patient contact.
 If you notice that someone has forgotten to practice appropriate hand hygiene, feel free to remind them.
 You may also report your concern or compliments via the web.

 Please read the following tips and instructions on proper hand hygiene: